How Much Does a 5 Day Trip to Paris Cost? (2025 prices and data)

 Unless you plan on walking miles and miles each day, you’ll likely need some form of transportation to get around Paris.
 As a large European city, Paris has excellent public transportation that can help you navigate the labyrinth of streets and Arrondissements (Parisian neighborhoods).

-One thing to note: The weekly Passe Navigo card is cheaper than purchasing a 5-day Paris Visite.
-However, it’s only valid if you use it from Friday to the next Thursday (you can’t purchase the ticket midweek for an entire week).
+The weekly Passe Navigo card may tempt you, but it’s only valid if you use it from Friday to the next Thursday (you can’t purchase the ticket midweek for an entire week).
+This is why we mentioned transport can be tricky!
+We get into all the nitty gritty details in the Transportation Guide that’s included with our Paris Itinerary.

 A 5 day trip gives you at least 3 full days to explore and we have all 3 days covered with this itinerary!